PierrickCh/TextureAutoEncoder/README.md

 conda activate TextureAE
 ```

-Download and unzip the weights for the VGG19 network from [Gatys et. al.](https://arxiv.org/abs/1505.07376) by running, the following command:
+Download and unzip the weights for the VGG19 network from [Gatys et. al.](https://arxiv.org/abs/1505.07376) by running the following command:

 ```
 bash get_vgg_weights.sh